 With a delayed sync integration, a member of your office staff will need to either manually push a button or set up a sync schedule to send that information from your field service management software to QuickBooks.
 This may not seem like a big deal.
 However, every moment your field service management software and Quickbooks aren’t sync’d leaves you open to major headaches.

 With a real-time integration, your office staff doesn’t need to worry about pushing any buttons or waiting for data to match up across systems.
 Once the data is in your field service management software, it’s in QuickBooks too.

-Click here to learn more about FieldEdge’s QuickBooks integration
+Click here to learn more about FieldEdge’s QuickBooks dispatch software integration

 You may be asking yourself why not all field service management software have a real-time integration with QuickBooks.
 The simple answer?
 A real-time integration requires deep expertise in understanding your business and accounting practices, plus it’s cheaper and faster to develop a delayed sync integration.
 Unfortunately, cost savings for those software companies comes at your service company’s expense.